-What a weekend: Cuomo lifts ban on groups; NYC beaches open
+What a weekend: Cuomo eases ban on groups; NYC beaches open

 The governor signed an order late Friday allowing people to assemble in groups of as many as 10 as long as they stay at least 6 feet from other people and wear masks when they can’t maintain that distance.

+The surprise order came hours after the New York Civil Liberties Union filed a lawsuit challenging earlier rules allowing gatherings only for religious services and Memorial Day commemorations.
+The NYCLU argued the Constitution requires the same right be extended to people gathering for other reasons.

-That could clear the way for New Yorkers to picnic together in parks and backyards — if they don’t get too close to their friends.
+Cuomo’s move could clear the way for New Yorkers to picnic together in parks and backyards — if they don’t get too close to their friends.
 They can also head to New York City beaches this weekend, but they shouldn’t expect to get in the water, and they’d better be wearing a mask.

+The forecast appeared less than ideal for the holiday weekend, however, with rain expected Saturday and clouds on Sunday.

-While beaches elsewhere in the region will be open for swimming this weekend, Mayor Bill de Blasio has said swimming is not allowed at the city’s beaches and may not be all summer.
+While beaches elsewhere in the region will be open for swimming, Mayor Bill de Blasio has said swimming is not allowed at the city’s beaches and may not be all summer.

 “I’ve been really clear about the beaches; they are closed for swimming,” de Blasio said Friday at his daily coronavirus briefing.
 “There will not be lifeguards.
 People are not supposed to go to the beach to swim.”